sahasra09/Sahasra/README.md

 # You are born and alive , what can be a greater proof of your uniueness.
 You  can be everything,anything and all the things everyone has or never been.
-Believe in YOUSELF, work hard , die for what you want , dont cry, keep trying, till you reach the top of the mountain..
+Believe in YOURSELF, failure is not bad , you can never like a dish without tasting it.. work hard , die for what you want , dont cry, keep trying, till you reach the top of the mountain..
 BE PATIENT
 ⦿ Hi All, this is Sahasra.R , and Im doing so fur so good!

 ⦿⚡⚡ My 𝓵𝓸𝓿𝓮 for my racket is BOUNDLESS, my 𝘱𝘢𝘴𝘴𝘪𝘰𝘯 for badminton is HAPPINESS ⚡⚡